Join Our Newsletter

-Black stainless steel hardware that has been treated in this manner is commonly used in the automotive industry on both car and motorcycle builds.
-Black Oxide Screws, Bolts and Nuts are also commonly used on dirt-bikes, 4 x 4's, ATV's and other off road vehicles, as well as in racking systems for automobiles including roof racks, grills and luggage or general gear racks.
-Additionally, this type of stainless fastener finish is often used in gun and knife builds, particularly in the handles, because of its corrosion and abrasion resistant qualities.
+Black stainless steel hardware that has been chemically treated in this manner is commonly used in the automotive industry on both car and motorcycle builds.
+Black oxide screws, bolts and fasteners are also utilized on dirt-bikes, 4 x 4's, ATV's and other off road vehicles, as well as in racking systems for automobiles including roof racks, grills and luggage or general gear racks.
+Additionally, this type of stainless fastener finish can be used in gun and knife manufacturing, particularly in the handles, because of its corrosion and abrasion resistant qualities.
 Of course, black oxide fasteners are also used for their sleek black look as well.

 Check out more information on Black Oxide as well as the other materials we offer.